by Chris Wayan, 2007-2012

 OK, the Researcher Deep surprised me.
 It's an impressive undersea mountain range on Earth--one of its peaks, Vayda, is taller than the Matterhorn, rising within a few hundred meters of the surface.
 On Abyssia, it's a hole about 4500 m (14,800') deep.

 But it may not be an exception--just a region that one boat (the Researcher, logically enough) happened to map in detail.
 ALL the southeast may be like this!
 It's clearly scenic, even spectacular, with rugged ridges (even cliffs and scarps) along fracture zones as yet unnamed.
-Between them, freshwater lakes and great tropical fjords (full of oxymorons and jumbo shrimp no doubt!
+Between them, freshwater lakes and great tropical fjords (full of jumbo shrimp and other tasty oxymorons, no doubt!
 But what else can I call such long, cliffwalled saltwater sounds?)